Saran-nns/sorn/paper/paper.md

 # Summary

 Self Organizing Recurrent Neural(SORN) network is a class of neuro-inspired artificial network build based on plasticity mechanisms in biological brain and mimic neocortical circuits ability of learning and adaptation through neuroplasticity mechanisms.
-Structurally, unlike other liquid state models, SORN networks consists of pool of excitatory neurons and small population of inhibitory neurons.
-The network implements five fundamental plasticity mechanisms found in neocortex, namely spike timing dependent plasticity, intrinsic plasticity, synaptic scaling, inhibitory spike timing dependent plasticity and structural plasticity [@zheng2013network] [@lazar2009sorn].
+Structurally, SORN networks consists of pool of excitatory neurons and small population of inhibitory neurons.
+The network implements five fundamental plasticity mechanisms found in neocortex of brain, namely spike timing dependent plasticity, intrinsic plasticity, synaptic scaling, inhibitory spike timing dependent plasticity and structural plasticity [@zheng2013network] [@lazar2009sorn].
 Using mathematical modelling, SORN network simplifies the underlying structural and functional connectivity mechanisms that are responsible for learning and memory encoded in neuro-synapses of neocortex region of mammalian brain.

 `sorn` is a Python package designed for Self Organizing Recurrent Neural networks[@PyPiPackage].
 While it is originally developed for SORN networks, it can also serve as an ideal research package for Liquid State Machines in general.
 The detailed documentation is provided at ([https://self-organizing-recurrent-neural-networks.readthedocs.io/en/latest/](self-organizing-recurrent-neural-networks.readthedocs.io)).Further to extend the applications of this network, a demonstrative example of neuro robotics experiment with OpenAI gym[@gym] is also provided in the documentation.